ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/description.md

 - packageId
   - Type `string`
   - Required: **Yes**
-  - Description: The package identifier to update the description of.
+  - Description: The full or partial package identifier to update the description of.

 Sample request: